leonardocustodio/polkadart/README.md

 - Polkadart is a Dart library that provides a clean wrapper around all the methods exposed by a Polkadot/Substrate network client and defines all the types exposed by a node.
 It's an equivalent to [polkadot-api](https://github.com/polkadot-js/api) written in Dart language.

-- Development of a library that allows users to use the potential of Substrate’s based blockchains network on Flutter platform.
+- Development of a library that allows users to connect to Polkadot/Substrate’s nodes on Flutter platform.

 - Our team is developing a ranking-based voting system based on the Substrate's based blockchain and for that, we need to create the Dart-substrate library.
 Today, there are multiple mobile applications built on Flutter and, until now, there is no possibility to connect them with Substrate based blockchains.
 <br><br/>